TNKase Product Return and Replacement

 • All products returned, including unauthorized returns, will be destroyed

-• Returns for reasons related to product quality (for example, solution is cloudy, etc.) will continue to be processed by Genentech—Please contact Genentech's Quality Department at (800) 334-0290
+• Returns for reasons related to product quality (for example, solution is cloudy, etc.) will continue to be processed by Genentech—please contact Genentech’s Quality Department at (800) 334-0290

 • Customers are liable for the product until Inmar RX Solutions or Genentech identifies it as an appropriate product return, which may be up to ten business days after receiving the product